shekelyan/weightedjoinsampling/readme.txt

 Note: We use for experiments a dedicated machine using Ubuntu 18.04.4 LTS, an Intel(R) Xeon(R) W-2145 CPU @ 3.70GHz with 16 cores and 512GB RAM, but only a single core is used.
 Memory measurements are taken through using "/usr/bin/time -v" and reading the "Maximum resident set size" value.
 The code is written in C++11 and compiled using GCC 7.5.0 with the compiler flags "-O3" and "-std=c++11".

 1.)
-PREPARE THE DATASETS
+PREPARE THE SYSTEM

+We require some modern unix-based system.
+We tested the following steps on Mac OS X 10.13.6 and Ubuntu 18.04.4.

+2.)
+COMPILE THE CODE

+Execute "make joinsampling" from the main directory (where the "Makefile"-file is located) This will also create the subfolders for the data.

+3.)
+DOWNLOAD/PREPARE THE DATA

 TPC-H: The TPC-H benchmark can be downloaded from http://tpc.org and has to be run to generate the csv files.
 DBLP: How to obtain the DBLP dataset is explained by one of our authors on https://github.com/qingzma/cnd.
 The raw data can be found on http://arnetminer.org/citation.
 TWITTER: The twitter dataset can be obtained from http://an.kaist.ac.kr/traces/WWW2010.html

-1.)
-COMPILE THE CODE

-Execute "make joinsampling" from the main directory (where the "Makefile"-file is located) This will also create the subfolders for the data.

-2.)
-PREPARE THE DATA

-Each "database" and its schema and views of the queries used in the experiments are defined in a database file using JSON.
-Currently only files are supported as data sources, but ODBC support is essentially already in the code.
+Each "database" and its schema and views of the queries used in the experiments are defined in a database file using JSON (tpch.json,dblp.json and twitter.json).
+Currently only csv-type files are supported as data sources, but ODBC support is essentially already in the code.

 The ".json" files in the main folder reveal how the data should be named and where everything should be placed: